 Infringement actions are filed before IMPI, which is an administrative authority rather than a court.
-Once admitted, IMPI serves notice of the infringement action on the alleged infringer, granting it 10 working days to reply.
+Once admitted for prosecution, IMPI serves notice of the infringement action on the alleged infringer, granting it 10 working days to reply.

-On request, IMPI may impose provisional injunctions before the filing of an infringement claim or during the case.
+On request, IMPI can impose provisional injunctions before the filing of an infringement claim or during the prosecution of the case.

-Both the claimant and the alleged infringer must submit evidence at the time of filing or answering the claim.
-Subsequently, IMPI grants the parties a common term to file closing arguments.
-IMPI's decision is subject to appeal before the Federal Court of Tax and Administrative Affairs, whose decision can be further appealed before the circuit courts.
+Both the claimant and the alleged infringer must submit evidence at the time of filing or responding to the claim.
+Subsequently, IMPI grants the parties a common term to file closing allegations.
+IMPI's decision is subject to appeal before the Federal Court for Administrative Affairs, whose decision can be further appealed before the circuit courts.